 Sometimes just a bit of tweaking will make something more suitable, but other times you just have to accept that it’s not appropriate.

-It really isn’t worth diluting your brand – or your reputation – just to save a bit of time.
+When you’re trying to build love for your brand with the people that matter, it really isn’t worth diluting your brand – or your reputation – just to save a bit of time.